aws-samples/aws-secure-environment-accelerator/README.md

 3. Grant all users in the master account access to use the `AwsLandingZoneKMSKey` KMS key.
    - i.e. add a root entry - `"arn:aws:iam::123456789012:root"`, where `123456789012` is your **_master_** account id.
 4. It is **_extrememly important_** that **_all_** the account contact details be validated in the MASTER account before deploying any new sub-accounts.
 This information is copied to every new sub-account on creation.
 Go to `My Account` and verify/update the information lists under both the `Contact Information` section and the `Alternate Contacts` section.
 Please ESPECIALLY make sure the email addresses and Phone numbers are valid and regularly monitored.
 If we need to reach you due to suspicious account activity, billing issues, or other urgent problems with your account - this is the information that is used.
 It is CRITICAL it is kept accurate and up to date at all times.
+5. It is also suggested that customers manually enable `"Cost Explorer"` and enable `"Receive Billing Alerts"`, as this has not been automated

 #### Create a GitHub Personal Access Token.